nhscymru/website/content/posts/2019-03-28-medications.md

 >
 > Excerpt From: Eric Evans.
 “Domain-Driven Design: Tackling Complexity in the Heart of Software”. [https://www.amazon.co.uk/Domain-Driven-Design-Tackling-Complexity-Software/dp/0321125215](https://www.amazon.co.uk/Domain-Driven-Design-Tackling-Complexity-Software/dp/0321125215)

-I first need to say a big thank-you to the members of the WTSB for their input today.
+I first need to say a big thank-you to the members of the WTSB for their input today .
 We had very useful discussions and I think we all learned a lot.
-This blog post reflect my personal notes and thoughts from the meeting; we will, of course, make more formal minutes of the discussion public once available.
+This blog post reflect my personal notes and thoughts from the meeting; we will, of course, make more [formal minutes of the discussion public once available](/meetings/2019-03-28).

 # Medicines : what problems are we trying to solve?

 From a personal point-of-view, prescribing is one of the most dangerous things I do, and as a full-time clinician working in a hospital setting, I currently have few tools or technology to help me work efficiently and safely.
-Indeed, the 'CCIO 7' include medications explicitly as one of the seven areas of priority in NHS England.

-So what do we need to consider?
+So what kinds of work do we need to consider?

 * writing prescriptions
 * managing and ordering stock